What is the application deadline?

 New students are only allowed to take one course during their first 8-week term.
 If a grade of A- or better is earned in this course, students are allowed to register for additional courses during the following terms if they desire.

-Are students required to have laptops for the RN to BSN campus-based program?
+Are students required to have Webcam for the RN to BSN in Nursing program?

 Yes.
-All campus based nursing students, including RN to BSN campus-based students, are required to bring a laptop to class.
+All nursing students, including RN to BSN in Nursing students, are required to have a webcam for some class assignments.

 Expected technical specifications for the laptop include the following: